OHDSI/TheBookOfOhdsi/SqlAndR.md

 |      14927548 |       FEMALE |
 |      11371453 |         MALE |

 A very powerful feature of the Vocabulary is its hierarchy.
 A very common query looks for a specific concept *and all of its descendants*.
-For example, imagin	e we wish to count the number of prescriptions containing the ingredient ibuprofen:
+For example, imagine we wish to count the number of prescriptions containing the ingredient ibuprofen:

 ```sql
 SELECT COUNT(*) AS prescription_count